buildeazy-gmbh/feature-explorer/README.md

 # buildeazy feature explorer

-A low-dependeny app to interactively visualize the features of a product.
+A low-dependency CRA app to interactively visualize the features of a product in your browser.